khang200923/Predicate_Wars/game.md

 A *WFO* can be *deterministic* if:
 - It is a variable but not a *pure* variable
 - It is a game function with only *deterministic WFOs* as its parameters
+- It is an operator with *deterministic WFOs* as its parameters

 A *WFF* can be *deterministic* if:
 - It is a predicate but not a *pure* predicate
 - It is a predicate game/action function with only *deterministic WFOs* as its parameters
+- It is a comparator with *deterministic WFOs* as its parameters
 ### *Simple statement*
 A *WFO* can be *simple* if:
 - It is a variable but not a *pure* variable
 - It is a game function with only variables that are not *pure* as its parameters
+- It is an operator with only variables that are not *pure* as its parameters

 A *WFF* can be *simple* if:
 - It is a predicate but not a *pure* predicate
 - It is a predicate game/action function with only variables that are not *pure* as its parameters
+- It is a comparator with only variables that are not *pure* as its parameters